AlopexTMNT/clearplaterecipes/content/grostoli.md

 author: "bernardo-slongo"
 ---

 Very popular fritter in Italian colonies throughout South Brazil.
 Not to be mistaken with Venetian Crostoli or Chiacchiere, even though those are still made.
-My grandmother's recipe is more like Castagnole with Crostoli shape, with some post-Italian adaptations.
+This recipe is more like Castagnole with Crostoli shape, with some post-Italian adaptations.

 - ⏲️ Prep time: 30 min